Whether you are new to firearms and firearm safety, or are an experienced marksman, we often get many questions that can be easily answered.

 How Do I Bring My Gun to the Class?

 You don’t need a concealed carry license to own or transport your firearm in your car.
 You just have to do it by the law.
-The best way to legally transport it is to have it unloaded and in a closed bag or case in your trunk (or back of the vehicle).
-The bag or case can be as simple as the box you bought it in or can be locked case.
-It is best to store and transport the firearm with the magazines or speed loaders unloaded and to have your ammunition in a separate compartment or bag then your gun.
+The best way to legally transport it is to have it unloaded (including magazines and speed-loaders) and in a closed box, bag, or case in your trunk (or back of the vehicle).

 Does the Concealed Handgun License Training meet the Ohio Training requirement and is it honored by Ohio?